Low Voltage Cutoff Circuit: The Working Principle and How to Make One

 1. Connect your light bulb to the load output terminal.
 And link the power supply to the battery input terminal.

-2. Ensure that your potentiometer sets at the midpoint.
+2. Ensure that your potentiometer is set at the midpoint.
 Also, your variable voltage should supply 13 Volts.

 3. If your light doesn’t come on when you turn on the circuit, move your potentiometer towards the ground.
 Then, turn off the circuit and turn it back on.
 You can repeat the process until it happens.